symfony/symfony-docs/frontend/asset_mapper.rst

 Nope!
 But that's because this is no longer necessary!

 In the past, it was common to combine assets to reduce the number of HTTP requests that were made.
-However, thanks to advances in web servers like HTTP/2, it's typically not a problem to keep your assets separate and let the browser download them in parallel.
+Thanks to advances in web servers like HTTP/2, it's typically not a problem to keep your assets separate and let the browser download them in parallel.
 In fact, by keeping them separate, when you update one asset, the browser can continue to use the cached version of